marcduiker/azure-functions-university/lessons/cosmosdb.md

 ## 5. Creating a Cosmos DB Trigger function

-5.1 Besides bindings, there is another way to connect an Azure Function to a Cosmos DB collection by using Triggers.
+Besides bindings, there is another way to connect an Azure Function to a Cosmos DB collection by using Triggers.
 In this exercise, we will use the same Azure Functions project that we have so far.
 If you haven't done the previous sections, you can clone the example from the repository and follow along from here.
 Besides the code, please double check that you have all the requirements at the section 0 for doing this lesson.

 5.1 Create a new Azure Function with a Cosmos DB trigger.

-Let's imagine the following scenario, we need to listen to the changes to our `players` container so we can add new items in another container, which will be used for another application.
+The scenario is the following: we need to listen to the changes to our `players` container so we can add new items in another container, which will be used for another application.
 For achieving this we will use a Cosmos DB trigger and an output binding for Cosmos DB.

 At VS Code, using your Azure Function project, add a new function using the Azure Functions extension.
-Click the Create Function button or hit cmd + shift + p, and select Create Function command.
 Select the Cosmos DB trigger for the template, keep the same namespace that has been used before, select the same `CosmosDBConnection` setting for the connection string, enter `Players` for the database name and finally, `players` for the collection name.

 Your code should look very similar to the following: